 - Slope: The pitch of your roof affects material choice and drainage efficiency, which are key considerations for Maryland homeowners.

-Diagram of a Complete Roof System
+Diagram of Complete Roof Systems

 A detailed diagram of a roof system can help homeowners visualize its components.
 Each part—roofing materials, flashing, pipes and penetrations, attic, gutters, ventilation, and more—works together to provide a seamless protective system.